Erased (2012 film): Plot

 Ben Logan is an American single parent who has recently moved to Belgium with Amy, his previously estranged teenaged daughter.
 He works for The Kohler Company, a subsidiary within the Halgate Group, a multinational technology corporation.

 He tests ways to breach security measures, such as locks and iris scanners.
 When one of his co-workers discovers that the company does not have a patent for one of its products, Logan brings it to the attention of his boss, Derek Kohler.
 Shortly afterward, he finds his entire office building is empty and no records exist of the Kohler Company nor his employment.
 Confused, Logan attempts to prove his employment by accessing bank records, but then he and Amy are kidnapped at gunpoint by Logan's coworker Floyd, who forces them into Logan's car.

 Logan crashes the car on purpose and then kills Floyd in front of a stunned Amy and the pair flee from the police.
 They break into an empty house and Amy demands to know Logan's background.
 Logan cryptically alludes to "getting people in and out of difficult situations".
-Logan soon discovers that the rest of his coworkers have all been killed, and he goes into hiding, aided by Amy's contacts among Moroccan undocumented immigrants she had befriended.
+Logan soon discovers that the rest of his coworkers have all been killed, and he goes into hiding, aided by Amy's contacts among Algerian undocumented immigrants she had befriended.
 Eventually, Logan uncovers documents proving a wide-ranging conspiracy involving illegal arms trafficking to African insurgents, meant to allow Halgate to access lithium mining rights when the insurgents take power.
 The Halgate shell company Logan was working for was using his security engineering skills to steal these documents from a CIA cache.
 Logan finally tells Amy that he is an ex-CIA operative.

 Logan and Amy are hunted by the CIA, Belgian police, and an assassin hired by Halgate.
 The CIA team is led by Anna Brandt, Logan's former lover, who is also on the Halgate payroll, and who recommended him to the shell company for his security engineering skills.

 After repeated failed attempts to capture Logan, they meet and he convinces her that she has lost her moral compass.
 Brandt aligns herself with him and tries to help him.
 Amy is captured by the assassin and Brandt is killed trying to save her.

 Logan goes after his corrupt former employers and arranges to deliver himself and the documents, in exchange for Amy's life.
 He makes homemade explosives and a trigger mechanism and puts them in a briefcase.
-He is able to say goodbye to Amy before he trades the briefcase to Halgate and his assistant, watching her leave with her friend Nabil.
+He is able to say goodbye to Amy before he trades the briefcase to Halgate and his assistant, watching her leave with her Algerian friend Nabil.
 Halgate tells the assassin that Amy and her grandfather, her only other family member, must be killed in a week.
 Seconds later Halgate, his assistant, and the assassin are killed by the bomb hidden in the briefcase with the documents.
 Logan and Amy reunite at the airport.